NikKowPHP/social-brain/chapters/chapter-5.md

 *   **For the Architect:** Your mission is to use the "Intelligent Pause."
 Bite your tongue for one full second longer than is comfortable before you respond.
 Just notice what it does to the conversation.
 *   **For the Connector:** Your challenge is to maintain the "tripod of attention" even when the conversation gets uncomfortable.
 Resist the urge to look away or physically disengage to smooth things over.
 *   **For the Sentinel:** Your focus is on your own non-verbals.
 Try to relax your jaw and shoulders while you listen.
 Your goal is to broadcast "calm presence," not "high alert."
+*   **For the Adaptive Profile:** Your challenge is to observe your own adaptability.
+In a group conversation, notice if you give more focused attention to certain people or styles.
+Your mission is to consciously redirect and offer a strong 'Signal of Presence' to the person in the room you feel the *least* natural connection with.

 ---
 ### **Neuro-Toolkit: The Attentive Brain**